gruppe-adler/TvT_WITA2016.Altis/README.md

-scoreboardDurationCurrent   | How long will the scoreboard for the current game be displayed on mission end? scoreboardDurationAlltime   | How long will the all time scoreboard be displayed on mission end? scoreboardSaveTag           | The tag that the statistics are saved under on the server. locationDistance            | How far away from a location will INDEP spawn? (minimum, maximum) heliDistance                | How far away from INDEP start position will the crashed helicopter spawn? (minimum, maximum) locationTypeWeight          | How likely is it, that INDEP will start near this location type. (number 0-1, sum does not have to be 1)
+scoreboardDurationCurrent   | How long will the scoreboard for the current game be displayed on mission end? scoreboardDurationAlltime   | How long will the all time scoreboard be displayed on mission end? scoreboardSaveTag           | The tag that the statistics are saved under on the server. pointsForCivKill            | Points added to agent when he or his bodyguards kill a civilian. pointsForBluKill            | Points added to agent when he or his bodyguards kill a BLUFOR player. locationDistance            | How far away from a location will INDEP spawn? (minimum, maximum) heliDistance                | How far away from INDEP start position will the crashed helicopter spawn? (minimum, maximum) locationTypeWeight          | How likely is it, that INDEP will start near this location type. (number 0-1, sum does not have to be 1)